 In 2008, LWH purchased land in the village of Paxán, one half mile from Comalapa’s urban center, to build an elementary, middle and vocational school complex.
-Construction began in January of 2009 and will be finished in 2016.
+Construction began in January of 2009 and will be mostly finished in 2018.
 In 2012 Long Way Home welcomed its first 21 students in grades 2nd-5th.
-In 2013 we achieved official approval from the Guatemalan Ministry of Education and we have 118 students in grades K-8th in the 2016 academic year!
+In 2013 we achieved official approval from the Guatemalan Ministry of Education and we have 128 students in grades K-9th in the 2017 academic year!
 Our teachers and Directora are all Comalapa natives.

 Environmental education will be a focus of the school’s enhanced curriculum.
 From organic gardening to environmentally friendly construction methods, local youth will be learning about the inextricable link between environmental health and physical well-being.
 In addition to the standard educational curriculum, the vocational school will offer coursework in carpentry, masonry, mechanics, electrical, welding and horticulture.
 The school will cultivate a new generation of entrepreneurs, uniquely skilled and equipped to lead their communities with innovative solutions for the future.
 Long Way Home’s role is to fundraise for the project, construct the school, build school staff capacity, and oversee the new curriculum’s implementation.